 - Work out a structure for your days, eg working in the morning and early afternoon then doing yoga / activities the rest of the day.
 A digital nomad pattern that works for me is working in the morning til around lunch time, then going off to do stuff, then coming back late arvo / early evening and doing a few more hours

-- If you want to travel as well as work there’s a lot to see in Bali, so you’ll need a long time – months, not weeks
+- If you want to travel as well as work there’s a lot to see in Bali, so you’ll need a long time if you want to see more than a couple of locations – months, not weeks

 - Ubud is the centre for nomads with heaps of cafes to work and a few co-working spaces